wodby/docker4drupal/docs/index.md

 1. **(!!!)
 You will lose MariaDB data** if you run `docker-compose down`.
 Instead use `docker-compose stop` to stop containers.
 Alternatively, you can use a manual volume for mariadb data (see compose file), this way your data will always persist
 2. To avoid potential problems with permissions between your host and containers please follow [these instructions](permissions.md)
 3. _For macOS users_: Out of box Docker for Mac volumes has [poor performance](https://github.com/Wodby/docker4drupal/issues/4).
-However there's a workaround based on [docker-sync project](https://github.com/EugenMayer/docker-sync/), read instructions [here](macos.md)
+However there are workarounds, read more [here](macos.md)
-4. For better reliability we release images with stability tags (e.g. wodby/drupal-php:7.1-X.X.X) which correspond to git tags.
+4. For better reliability we release images with stability tags (e.g. `wodby/drupal-php:7.1-X.X.X`) which correspond to git tags.
 We strongly recommend using images only with stability tags.
-Below listed basic tags:

 ## Usage

-There 2 options how to use docker4drupal – you can either run [vanilla](https://en.wikipedia.org/wiki/Vanilla_software) Drupal from the image or mount your own Drupal codebase:
+There are 2 options how to use docker4drupal – you can either run [vanilla](https://en.wikipedia.org/wiki/Vanilla_software) Drupal from the image or mount your own Drupal codebase:

 ### 1. Run Vanilla Drupal from Image (default)